Natural Products Expo West 2023

-Natural Products Expo West is the largest trade show featuring natural, organic, and specialty products, from food to packaging, CBD, health products, and more.
+Natural Products Expo West 2025 is the largest trade show featuring natural, organic, and specialty products, from food to packaging, CBD, health products, and more.
 Food trends and innovative new products make their debut here.
 Education tracks are top-notch, with plenty of extra events and exhibitions, from early morning yoga to concerts after a long day in the showroom.
-The Expo fosters a powerful sense of community among like-minded professionals.
+Expo West fosters a powerful sense of community among like-minded professionals.
 This is THE place to be.
 However, this is not open to the public and is meant for people in the trade only.

 Are you a brand exhibiting at Expo West 2023?